aws-samples/eks-blueprints-for-proton/README.md

 ![configure_cluster_deployment](images/configure_cluster_deployment.png)

 Give your cluster a name, leave the vpc_cidr as is and add your AWS IAM user (`protondev`) to the input `user`.
-The EKS Blueprints will enable the user you enter to assume an IAM role that has been defined a Kubernetes cluster admin in the K8s RBAC.
-At your discretion, and based on your potential needs, enable or disable the add-ons available.
+The EKS Blueprints will enable the user you enter to assume an IAM role that has been defined as a Kubernetes cluster admin in the K8s RBAC.
+The list of add-ons has been provided as an example.
+Flag or unflag them at your discretion.
+Should you use this solution in production you may want to check in the EKS Blueprints all the add-ons supported and include what you need in your own Proton template.

-This is where the magic starts to happen.
+This is where the magic happens.
 The input parameters you see here (which are obviously related to the EKS cluster you are about to provision) are part of the sample template provided in the repo but that you can fully customize based on your needs.
 Specifically the [main.tf](https://github.com/aws-samples/eks-blueprints-for-proton/blob/main/templates/eks-mng-karpenter-with-new-vpc/v1/infrastructure/main.tf) file is where the [EKS Blueprints](https://github.com/aws-ia/terraform-aws-eks-blueprints/blob/main/docs/getting-started.md) module is imported and where the core configuration is defined.
 The [schema.yaml](https://github.com/aws-samples/eks-blueprints-for-proton/blob/main/templates/eks-mng-karpenter-with-new-vpc/v1/schema/schema.yaml) file is where all the inputs get defined.
 Note that in the template sample we created in the repo the only Kubernetes version you can pick is 1.21 because we pretend that this is the only version that the platform team at your org has vetted and is supporting internally.

 Click `Next` and in the next summary form click `Create`.
 This will trigger your cluster creation.